vlasscontreras/php-trainer/README.md

 #### Adapter

 This pattern is essentially what it sounds like.
-When an object is not compatible with an implementation but are in the same context, we can use adapters.
+When an object is not compatible with an implementation but is in the same context, we can use adapters.

-Adapters are classes that wrap an object of an incompatible type, and translate the equivalent methods to the implemented class.
+Adapters are classes that wrap an object of an incompatible type and translate the equivalent methods to the implemented class.

 ```php
 $person = new Person(); // Can read books.